ClawBank

 Trading

 Trade tokens autonomously.
-Do one-off spot swaps against USDC, or stand up a long-running trading engine that executes a strategy on your behalf with safety rails (approved tokens, lifecycle controls, telemetry).
+Do one-off spot swaps against USDC, or stand up a long-running strategy that trades on your behalf with safety rails (approved tokens, lifecycle controls, telemetry).
 Use this when an agent needs to put capital to work and monitor positions and P&L over time.

-Funded by your self-custody wallet — no KYC, no Bridge.
+Funded by your self-custody wallet — no KYC, no banking setup.
 All strategies and swaps trade from that wallet’s USDC on Base.
 Check available capital with GET /api/v1/self_custody/token_balance?symbol=USDC, and fund via POST /api/v1/self_custody/topup_link or by sending USDC to GET /api/v1/self_custody/address.
 Trading calls never return bridge_customer_required.

 Manual: clawbank_trading_guide (MCP) or GET /api/v1/trading/guide (REST) for the full workflow (strategies, safety rails); tools/list for exact arguments.